 The ZooKeeper server creates snapshot and log files, but never deletes them.
 The retention policy of the data and log files is implemented outside of the ZooKeeper server.
-The server itself only needs the latest complete fuzzy snapshot and the log files from the start of that snapshot.
+The server itself only needs the latest complete fuzzy snapshot, all log files following it, and the last log file preceding it.
+The latter requirement is necessary to include updates which happened after this snapshot was started but went into the existing log file at that time.
+This is possible because snapshotting and rolling over of logs proceed somewhat independently in ZooKeeper.
 See the maintenance section in this document for more details on setting a retention policy and maintenance of ZooKeeper storage.